 You could get pregnant more easily if you lose or gain weight before you start trying for a baby.
 Eat healthy foods and exercise regularly.
 If you're very overweight, don't worry about trying to slim down to half your size.
 Shedding even a few pounds will help.

-Prenatal vitamins are important.
-But you need to start taking them before you get pregnant.
+It's important to start taking prenatal vitamins before you get pregnant.
 Why?
-Because you probably won’t find out you’re pregnant until you miss a period.
-That’s weeks after your baby starts to grow.
+Because you probably won't find out you're pregnant until you miss a period.
+That's weeks after your baby starts to grow.
 If you wait that long to take vitamins, you may miss out on important protection.

 Take at least 400 micrograms of folic acid daily.
 It helps prevent birth defects in your baby's brain and spine.
 Prenatal vitamins also have iron, which is good for both of you.
 It helps your baby's muscles grow and helps you avoid anemia, when your body has too few red blood cells.
 Calcium is key for mother and child's bones, muscles, nerves, and heart.

 Before you start taking any supplements, though, ask your doctor which ones and how much are right for you.

 Some of them, like pesticides, solvents, and fertilizers, can make it harder for you to get pregnant or could harm your baby after you conceive.
 Give some thought to which ones might be around you at home and at work.
 Talk to your doctor about what's safe and what you should avoid.
 If your job involves being near something risky, like radiation, mercury, or lead, ask your employer how you can protect yourself, or see if you can change your duties.

 See Your Doctor

 Your OB/GYN will make sure you're in good shape and talk to you about any health conditions you have and which medicines you take.
 You'll also discuss your diet, exercise, and other habits.
 They'll prescribe prenatal vitamins and make sure you're up to date on your vaccines.